zachlasiuk/arm-software-developers-ads/content/learning-paths/iot/armds/_review.md

             - "Arm Streamline"
         correct_answer: 1
         explination: >
-            Arm Fast Models is a seperate tool, enabling you to build virtual representations of real hardware.
+            Arm Fast Models is a separate tool, enabling you to build virtual representations of real hardware.
 The supplied FVPs are (pre-)built with Fast Model technology.

     - questions:
         question: >